Choosing to be hopeful

 Hopefulness is a matter of life and death

 “Hopefulness is an heroic virtue.
 Some think it is easy to remain hopeful.
-Yet, the really hopeful ones are only those who had the courage to give up the illusions and the lies which made them feel secure and which they mistook for hopefulness.
+Still, the real hopeful ones are only those who had the courage to give up the illusions and the lies in which they felt secure and mistook for hopefulness.
 Hopefulness involves taking a risk, in fact it is the most risky thing imaginable.
-Hopefulness is the greatest, most difficult victory a person may achieve over their soul“, declared Georges Bernanos in a conference in 1945.
+Hopefulness is the greatest, most difficult victory a person may achieve over their soul”, said Georges Bernanos in a conference in 1945.